Table of Contents

 D) Taipei 101, Taipei, Taiwan

-Answer: b) The CN tower, Toronto, Canada is the tallest freestanding structure in the world (554m to the top of antenna) – although newer and taller ones are under construction.
+Answer: b) The CN Tower, Toronto, Canada is the tallest freestanding structure in the world (554m to the top of the antenna) – although newer and taller ones are under construction.
 The highest building debate continues to rage with most of the world’s tallest structures radio or tv broadcasting towers.
 The highest supported structure is the KVLY-TV mast in Dakota, US (629m).
-The Taipei 101 is the tallest habitable building (509m to top of spire).
+Taipei 101 is the tallest habitable building (509m to the top of spire).
 The Sears Tower is 527m to the top of its antenna.
 The highest structure built at sea is the Petronius Platform, an oil rig in the Gulf of Mexico that is 610m high but only 75m above sea level.